If you want to know what a real strongman looks like, you take a look at Eddie Hall.

 - Triceps

-What can you bench press, bro?
 Eddie Hall's chest day is all about building up the bench press, which he considered a vital component of every strongman competition.

-Like his leg sets, it's straightforward but all about pushing your sets to their absolute max.
+Like his leg sets, it's straightforward, but all about pushing your sets to their absolute max.

 The sets would be nice and easy, working up to a mega heavyweight to bench press with the flat and incline bench.